MinecraftCitiesNetwork/democracycraft-wiki/docs/government-departments/interior/jobs/supplymanager.md

-# Supply Manager
+# Supply Officer
-Supply Managers are responsible for handling DOI tenders and the upkeep/management of the Supply Depot.
+Supply Officer are responsible for handling DOI tenders and the upkeep/management of the Supply Depot.

 ![image](https://cdn.discordapp.com/attachments/838356841217916989/1176757097938030592/Minecraft__1.png?ex=65700773&is=655d9273&hm=e72276fe074678a5a08c764b651be23ccd207591d191694e23163c63ee0f63ca&)

 ## Duties
-Supply Managers are charged with several duties, including:
+Supply Officer are charged with several duties, including:

 ### Tenders
 - Visit the DCGovernmentDER plot to calculate items for tenders or remove builds that have already had tenders